krfong916/fullcourtpressed/leet/leet-notes.md

   - This will take O(n) space, can we do this in constant space O(1)?
 - hint, this a similar to fibonacci sequence problem

+94: Binary Tree Inorder Traversal

+- Convert recursive algorithm to iterative
+- Careful how you model visiting a node i.e. what indicates when we should add the node as visited, and when to add new nodes on to the stack

 108: Convert Sorted Array to Binary Search Tree

 - what are the base cases